 L-1 is an employment-based, temporary, non-immigrant visa for employees of multinational companies.
-It allows international companies to transfer foreign employees in a managerial or executive position, or employees with specialized knowledge, to the U.S. L-1 employees can continue to work for the same company, its parent, branch, subsidiary or affiliate in the U.S. L-1 visa also helps small foreign businesses to expand to the U.S. by sending L-1 employees to the U.S. with the purpose of establishing an office in the U.S.
+It allows international companies to transfer foreign employees in a managerial or executive position, or employees with specialized knowledge, to the U.S. L-1 employees can continue to work for the same company, its parent, branch, subsidiary or affiliate in the U.S.

 Frequently Asked Questions